marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 > 4
 > ```
 > Notice that the second line rewrites `x` at the very beginning, remember, at
 > the rightmost expression.
-In particular, the subexpression `x:1` assigns `1`
-> to `x` and returns it as output, just to proceed with the rest of operations.
-> We show the Scala analogous to remark this aspect:
+We show the Scala analogous to remark this aspect:
 > ```scala
 > scala> var x = 0
 > var x: Int = 0